 Working as a professional chef I have learned a lot of tip and tricks over the years.
 Now I’m going to show you some Bold Baking Basic that will equip you with the tools and skills to be able to tackle any baking endeavor in the kitchen.

-- 2 teaspoons of baking powder
+- 2 teaspoons baking powder

-- For every 1 cup of flour you need, simply add the baking powder to the flour.
+For every 1 cup of flour you need, simply add the baking powder to the flour.
 Sift the flour and baking powder together into a bowl before using, to make sure the baking powder is thoroughly distributed.

-- Label an airtight container with the name and date so you remember what it is and when you made it.
+Label an airtight container with the name and date so you remember what it is and when you made it.
 Use within 8 weeks.